 Myrna holds a BA in Language Arts and French Literature from Damascus University in Syria.
 Myrna joined the faculty of CCNS in 2012 and has been the Assistant Teacher in the Orange Room since then.
 She is a long time resident of Westchester who enjoys traveling, walking and golfing with her husband and four boys.
 Myrna is very passionate about teaching and inspiring children to love to learn.

-Ann Hirsch, Director
+Ann Hirsch, Nursery School Director

-Kim Wilson - Vestry Liaison, Interim Board Chair
+Kim Wilson - Vestry Liaison, Board Chair

-Suzanne McNiff - Secretary
+Lisa Pell - Secretary

 Natalie Blundell - Treasurer